1666 TEKS header image

 a chemical reaction in which one reactant breaks down into two or more products

-occurs when parts of two ionic compounds are exchanged, making two new compounds; also be called a double displacement reaction
+occurs when parts of two ionic compounds are exchanged, making two new compounds; also called a double displacement reaction

 in chemical changes, the total mass of the materials does not change (nor does the type and number of atoms); the total mass of the reactants is equal to the total mass of the products

-material substance that occupies space, has mass, and is composed predominantly of microscopic particles
+substance that occupies space, has mass, and is composed of microscopic particles

 a chemical reaction in which one element takes the place of another element in a compound; also called a substitution reaction